jlbradley1844/jlbradley1844.github.io/_drafts/about-those-bahai-insider-sites.md

 Baha'i faith.
 And recently, certain "insider" web pages making many of these same attacks, without the Chrisitian appeals to doctrine and The Bible.
-In the telling of these websites, "the mask is now off," and the academic brew-ha-ha in the nineties was the precipitating event of a collapse of the entire movement.
+In the telling of these websites, "the mask is now off," and the academic brouhaha in the nineties was the precipitating event of a collapse of the entire movement.

 Is there a crisis?
 Hardly.
-But it is worth noting that the current membership situation is test to some of the weaker Baha'is.
+But it is worth noting that the current membership situation is a test to some of the weaker Baha'is.
 Since the mid-nineties, the Baha'i Faith has settled into a sort of static steady-state with regard to membership in the US and Europe.
-The result has been a set of plans that has greatly expanded both growth and maturity in the civilized world, while barely moving the needle in places like the US.
+The result has been a set of plans that has greatly expanded both growth and maturity of the membership in the developing world, while barely moving the needle in places like the US.
 Baha'is tend to come up with all sorts of fanciful explanations for these things, but the actual explanation is as simple as it is boring: the Baby Boomers, when they came of age, simply